xiaote0803/NGL-Spammer/README.md

 ## Disclaimer

-Use responsibly.
-Sending unsolicited messages may violate terms of service.
+This project is for educational purposes only.
+Use at your own risk.
+Users are responsible for complying with all applicable laws and terms of service.